-Josephine Meckseper employs window displays, vitrines, installations, photographs, films and magazines to draw a direct correlation to the way consumer culture defines subjectivity and sublimates the key instruments of individual political agency.
+The FLAG Art Foundation is pleased to present a solo exhibition by Josephine Meckseper, on view February 23-May 26, 2011, on the 9th floor.
+Meckseper employs window displays, vitrines, installations, photographs, films and magazines to draw a direct correlation to the way consumer culture defines subjectivity and sublimates the key instruments of individual political agency.

 Strikingly, the work draws parallels with modernism.
 Meckseper invokes a number of the classic forms of color, line and shape of high modernism and abstraction.
 The strong rectilinear lines of the vitrines, all steel and glass, recall Mies Van Der Rohe.
 Like the auto industry, modernism too represented a twentieth-century idealism of essentialism and clarity in both art and life.
 In her invocation of its forms, Meckseper suggests that the hard-edged lines of essentialism in art are undergoing the same reconsideration as the American auto industry.
 The exhibition portrays a new reality where identity is no longer dialectic, and where past stalwarts of power and hegemony crumble and recombine in the fragmenting landscape of contemporary life.

-The exhibition will be accompanied by a catalogue with contributions by John Cassidy, James Frey, Stephen Roach and an interview with Francesco Bonami.
+The exhibition is accompanied by a catalogue with contributions by John Cassidy, James Frey, and Stephen Roach, and also features an interview with Meckseper and curator and writer Francesco Bonami.